executablebooks/meta/docs/developer.md

 This section provides some useful tips and tricks for development of projects within the Executable Book Project ecosystem.

+## Documentation resources

+### Minifying images

+We recommend minifying images whenever adding them to documentation.
+This helps keep our repository size down, as well as the page load times of our documentation.
+There are many minifying services out there, but [the `squoosh.app` service](https://squoosh.app/) is a lightweight and easy-to-use option.

 ## Working with Sphinx

 The [sphinx development guide](https://www.sphinx-doc.org/en/master/develop.html) is also a useful resource for understanding how `Sphinx` works.